jereyi/py4javadevs/py4java/public/curriculum/variables/exercises/3/question.md

-Declare a string variable called `message` and assign it the text of "Hello, Python!".
+Declare a string variable called `message` and assign it the text of `"Hello, Python!"`.